Guardians vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Guardians vs. Giants: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Wilmer Flores and the San Francisco Giants take on Steven Kwan and the Cleveland Guardians on Tuesday at 9:45 PM ET.
+Wilmer Flores and the San Francisco Giants will play Jose Ramirez and the Cleveland Guardians on Wednesday at Oracle Park, at 3:45 PM ET.

-The Giants are -150 moneyline favorites for this matchup with the Guardians (+125).
-An 8.5-run total is listed in the game.
+The Giants are listed as -135 moneyline favorites for this matchup against the Guardians (+110).
+The over/under for the matchup is set at 8.5 runs.

 Rep your team with officially licensed Guardians gear!
 Head to Fanatics to find jerseys, shirts, and much more.